OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/contribute-a-new-phenotype.md

 - Prognosis:

 - [ ] Cohort definitions: [NUMBER OF COHORT DEFINITIONS BEING SUBMITTED]
 > Attach the .json file for each cohort being contributed.
-One JSON file per cohort.
+Please attached one seperate JSON file per cohort.

-4) Cohort diagnostics output:
+- [ ] Cohort diagnostics output:
 > Attach (or provide a link to download) a zip file with output containing one Cohort Diagnostics result set for all the cohort definitions run on one or more data source.

+- [ ] Contributor information:

+    - Your name:
+    - Your email address: